Event Center¶

 df_fault_start_time |

-Start time of the fault in this round. |
+Start time of this round of failure. |

 df_fault_duration |

-Duration of the fault in this round, unit: seconds (from df_issue_start_time to the current event) |
+Duration of this round of failure, in seconds (from df_issue_start_time to this event) |

 df_event_detail |